-Influence of Temperature, Relative Humidity and Seasonal Variability on Ambient Air Quality in a Coastal Urban Area
+Influence of Temperature, Relative Humidity, and Seasonal Variability on Ambient Air Quality in a Coastal Urban Area of Eastern India

 First Author,a Second Author,a,b Third A. Author,b etc.

 a First affiliation, City, State/Territory, Country (if outside U.S.)